succeed in any situation that arises

 Wilderness Therapy Meets Addiction Treatment

-Enviros Shunda Creek is an addiction treatment program for 18- to 24-year-old men.
+The Shunda Creek Recovery Center is an addiction treatment program for 18- to 24-year-old men.
 Located west of Rocky Mountain House, situated at the base of the Brazeau and Shunda mountain ranges, one of the things that sets Shunda Creek apart from other treatment programs is the incorporation of adventure-based activities in the wilderness.

 Why choose Shunda Creek?
 The program is different from traditional treatment centres in a number of ways.
 It was developed specifically to meet the unique needs of 18- to 24-year-old men.
 It’s the only Alberta Health Services-funded treatment program that incorporates wilderness therapy as a core component; staff work with leading researchers in the area of adventure and wilderness therapy to set standards that other facilities now follow.
 Shunda Creek also has an active aftercare program so you can continue your recovery journey with others the same age as you and who have gone through the same program you went through.

 Adventure-based wilderness programming isn’t for everyone, though.
 Hiking, canoeing, rock climbing, year-round back-country overnight trips and other activities are a lot of fun, but they can be hard work.
 They’re also incredibly effective ways to get out of your comfort zone and into your recovery zone so you can start moving towards the life you want.

 The Enviros Shunda Creek program is located in the foothills of the Rocky Mountains west of Rocky Mountain House, Alberta.
 Shunda Creek offers separate room accommodations for 10 clients, a commercial kitchen, a workout room, various meeting spaces and other amenities.
 Past clients have told us the remote location and natural setting allowed them to focus on their recovery in a way that urban programs did not.

 Although remote, the location has ready access to emergency services and medical, dental and other health services are available.
 When on a wilderness trip in the nearby mountains, our staff also carry satellite communication devices and SOS beacons.